 - Please be sure to label your blog post with our WordPress “category”, LookingOutwards.

-- Title your blog post(s) consistently, with the title Nickname-LookingOutwards-1, etc.
+- Title your blog post(s) consistently, with the title YourName-LookingOutwards-1, etc.

-- Demonstrate familiarity with historic and/or contemporary new-media projects relevant to that student’s specific research interests;
+- Demonstrate familiarity with historic and/or contemporary new-media projects relevant to your specific research interests;

-- Demonstrate familiarity with new-media projects that exemplify cultural practice with experimental capture technologies.
+- Demonstrate familiarity with new-media projects that exemplify cultural practices that use widely-used arts-engineering toolkits and/or with specific technologies.